trave84/snippets/gulp-templates/README.md

 - and some flexbox bugs are fixed
 - and minified in the end

+Also for Browsersync
-Also Browsersync's server is set to try `/example.html` when `/example` is required.
+- server is set to try `/example.html` when `/example` is required.
+- watches any html file (including those in subfolders)

 _This might be able to serve as a production ready code basis._